-My Thoughts About the New 8x10 Intrepid Large Format Camera vs. Chamonix
+My Initial Thoughts About the 8x10 Intrepid Large Format Camera vs. Chamonix

 I was incredibly happy to learn about a brand new and very affordable 8x10 view camera being developed by Intrepid, a UK-based camera maker.
 I thought I would share my thoughts about the new camera, based on specifications posted by Intrepid on their Kickstarter page.
 Note: all photos in this article provided via the Intrepid Kickstarter page.